Amnesty: Egypt has days to save jailed activist’s life | Times Leader

 Click here to subscribe today or Login.

-CAIRO (AP) — Amnesty International’s head on Sunday warned that the proceedings of COP27 in Egypt could be stained by the death of the country’s leading rights activist from a hunger and water strike in prison if Egyptian authorities do not release him within days.
+CAIRO (AP) — Amnesty International’s head on Sunday warned that the proceedings of could be stained by the death of one of the country’s leading rights activists from a hunger and water strike in prison if Egyptian authorities do not release him within days.

 Secretary General of Amnesty International Agnes Callamard said Egypt had no more than 72 hours to save the life of jailed dissident Alaa Abdel Fattah, who is also a U.K. citizen.

 Egypt’s hosting of the climate summit, known as COP27, has trained a spotlight on its human rights record as a wide-reaching crackdown continues under President Abdel Fattah el-Sissi.
-The conference is being held in the Egyptian Red Sea resort .
+The conference is being held in the Egyptian Red Sea resort town of Sharm el-Sheikh.

-“If they do not want to end up with a death they should have and could have prevented, they must act now,” Callamard said in a press briefing in the capital of Cairo.
+“If they do not want to end up with a death they should have and could have prevented, they must act now,” Callamard said at a news briefing in the capital Cairo.

 Callamard said she will be attending COP27 to push for action on human rights issues related to climate change, including loss and damage or reparations from richer countries to vulnerable nations suffering from climate change.
 Egypt is a proponent of the issue.

 Opposition figure Abdel-Fattah refusing also water, to coincide with the first day of the COP27, according to his family.
-His aunt, the writer Ahdaf Soueif, said he stopped drinking water at 10 a.m. local time on Sunday.
+His aunt, the writer Ahdaf Soueif, said he stopped drinking water at 10 a.m. local time on Sunday, amid growing concerns about his health.

 Alaa Abdel-Fattah hails from a family of well-known Egyptian activists and rose to prominence with the 2011 pro-democracy uprisings that swept the Middle East and in Egypt toppled long-time President Hosni Mubarak.
 The 40-year old activist spent most of the past decade behind bars and his detention has become a symbol of Egypt’s return to autocratic rule.
 For more than six months, he has been on a partial hunger strike, consuming only 100 calories a day.